-The recoverable amount of this CGU has been determined based on a value in use calculation.
+The recoverable amount of this CGU has been determined based on a value-in-use calculation.
 Management believes this CGU has an indefinite useful life.
-However, for the purposes of the impairment test, the calculation uses cash flow projections based on financial budgets approved by management covering a five-year period, and a discount rate of 20.8% with a 5% to 10% growth rate.
+However, for the purposes of the impairment test, the calculation uses cash flow projections based on financial budgets approved by management covering a five-year period, and a discount rate of 14% (2017: 20%) with a 5% to 10% (2017: 5% to 10%) growth rate.
 This growth rate is based on the furniture industry growth forecasts in the U.S. and does not exceed the average long term growth rate for the furniture industry.
 This CGU's cash flows beyond the five-year period are extrapolated using a zero growth rate.

-Other key assumptions for the value in use calculation relate to the estimation of cash inflows/outflows which include budgeted sales and gross margin.
+Other key assumptions for the value-in-use calculation relate to the estimation of cash inflows/outflows which include budgeted sales and gross margin.
 Such estimations are based on the CGU's past performance and management's expectations for the market development.
 Management believes that any reasonably possible change in any of these assumptions would not cause the aggregate carrying amount of this unit to exceed the aggregate recoverable amount of the CGU.

-At 31 December 2017, the Group's intangible assets with a net carrying amount of US\$1,430,000 (2016: Nil) were pledged to banks to secure credit facilities granted to the Group (note 32).
+At 31 December 2018, the Group's intangible assets with a net carrying amount of US\$1,192,000 (2017: US\$1,430,000) were pledged to banks to secure credit facilities granted to the Group (note 32).